DhaneshDDK/speer/README.md

 * rate-limiting is also implemented

 ## To clone
-* git cline url
+* type git clone url in terminal
+* open the project in a code editor
-* install npm packages npm i
+* install npm packages using npm i or npm install
 * provide mongodbUrl and secret_key in .env file
-* run the application using node index.js
+* run the application using node index.js command

 ## To run tests